Experimenting with Emerging RISC-V Systems for Decentralised Machine Learning: Conclusions

 \section{Conclusions}

 While FL is becoming a popular research topic for all the aspects related to model quality and robustness against model inversion, the research on enabling methodologies and architectures for developing new FL systems is lagging.
-Most implementations deeply encode the cooperation protocol and the message serialization in the framework, making experimentation with new topologies, protocols, and FL schema too complex.
+Most implementations deeply encode the cooperation protocol and the message serialisation in the framework, making experimentation with new topologies, protocols, and FL schema too complex.
 This work addresses this problem, proposing a lightweight methodology to experiment with FL at the edge, obtained by combining RISC-pb$^2$l and \ff{}.
 We experimented with three different edge ML architectures that can be compiled as shared-memory (for simulation) or distributed-memory (for deployment) versions with the same code compatible and interoperable with ARM-v8, RISC-V and x86-64 platforms.
 Notably, as a byproduct, we developed the first working binary of PyTorch for the RISC-V system.
 The experiments' results depict the three processors' maturity levels.
 The SiFive multi-core (4 x U74 RV64GCB) is the most performing RISC-V we found on the market, and it is still far away from mainstream processors, at least on ML workloads.
-Many novel RISC-V implementations, including RISC-V accelerators (e.g., for vectors), are expected to reduce the gap, provided that properly optimized middleware will be available for the whole computing spectrum, including distributed computing and ML.
-This work aims to contribute to the emerging RISC-V ecosystem directly.
+Many novel RISC-V implementations, including RISC-V accelerators (e.g., for vectors), are expected to reduce the gap, provided that properly optimised middleware will be available for the whole computing spectrum, including distributed computing and ML.
+This work aims to contribute to the emerging RISC-V ecosystem directly, benchmarking the performance of a current implementation of this ISA in perspective of future high-performance oriented developments, and also porting widely used software to this environment.

+\begin{acks} This work receives EuroHPC-JU funding under grant no. 101034126, with support from the Horizon2020 programme (the European PILOT).
+This work is also supported by the Spoke "FutureHPC \& BigData” of the ICSC – Centro Nazionale di Ricerca in "High Performance Computing, Big Data and Quantum Computing", funded by European Union – NextGenerationEU. \end{acks}